 Forget wasting your precious time getting stuck in awkward 'Lost In Translation' moments.
 Join a local guide on this Tokyo tour to experience the capital's busy, but oh so friendly and compact charms by night.

-Local English speaking guide, public transportation, five assorted skewered yakitori, monja-yaki, one wagashi, and two local drinks (sake, beer or soft drink)
+Local English-speaking guide, public transportation, three assorted skewered yakitori, one monja-yaki, and one wagashi, and two local drinks (sake, beer, or soft drink)

 Additional drink (more sake, beer, or soft drinks), tips/gratuities for your guide

 JR Yurakucho station, Ginza exit, in front of JR Reservation Ticket office (entrance is on the street level)

 JR Yurakucho Station